Hristo Borisov Hall: Basketball

-For basketball is mostly used the hall is primarily used for hosting the Cherno More Ticha's home games in the National Basketball League and in the Bulgarian Cup.
+For basketball the hall is primarily used for hosting the Cherno More Ticha's home games in the National Basketball League and in the Bulgarian Cup.
 In addition to official league fixtures, the hall hosts the pre-season tournament Black Sea games.
-The tournament it's played before the new basketboll season.
-The venue is also regularly used by the club’s youth and reserve teams, who train and compete there throughout the year.
+The tournament is played before the new basketball season.
+The venue is also regularly used by the club's youth and reserve teams, who train and compete there throughout the year.
 This makes the hall a central development ground for new talent within the Cherno More organization.

 Volleyball

 For volleyball the hall is used for hosting Cherno More BASK's home games in the Bulgarian Volleyball League and in the Bulgarian Cup.